appcollab/Code-of-Conduct/README.md

+AppCollab is collective for starting small side projects/businesses.
+It is currently forming, and the details are emerging ;-)

 # Code of Conduct
 Note: This was copied from the LGBT in Tech, and does not currently cover any of the business related aspects but we thought it was a reasonable starting point